 Accessing the Template

 If you're ready to create an action plan, the free template provided here is a good example that you may want to use.
 You can download the document in a printable PDF format simply by clicking the image.
 The template will open separately as a PDF document that you can save, edit and print using menu commands.
-You can add or delete steps by clicking the "+" or "-" signs respectively.

 Using the Template